 The use of images in web design has been proven time and again to have helped increase traffic volumes.
-However, you should not rely on images too much in improving your website.
+However, you should not rely on images too much on improving your website.
 You should take into account having a few but quality images instead.
 More often than not, it is better to get real photos for your brand or company.
 Moreover, these images must be described well, have significant alt text, and have meta tags that are rich in keywords.
-These way, you do not only improve the overall usability of your web page, you also increase your traffic through SEO.
+This way, you do not only improve the overall usability of your web page, but you also increase your traffic through SEO.

 Avoidance of Complicated Forms

 Whatever your purpose of creating a website, you should make sure that the forms you place are relevant and concise.
-A complicated form will only result to higher bounce rates.
+A complicated form will only result in higher bounce rates.
 Meaning, users will not be able to complete the entire process of filling the form out because the will find it difficult and time-consuming.
 To do this, you should present your form using more than just one page.
 However, you should ensure that they are defined and structured well.

 Creation of a Well-Structured Content

-You have to structure your content in such a way that you are able to communicate to your readers and customers clearly.
+You have to structure your content in such a way that you are able to communicate with your readers and customers clearly.
 Hence, the components of your content – including the titles or headers, the body content, and image alt-tags – should be structured efficiently.
 This includes avoiding an article filled with your keywords.
-Instead, create a content that is natural in terms of tone.
+Instead, create content that is natural in terms of tone.
 Create your content as if you are speaking in the language that your readers use to search.
-This include the use of ordinary words instead of the highfalutin ones.
+This includes the use of ordinary words instead of the highfalutin ones.
 Place this in your page in such a way that it will not look so boring.
 Cut those into paragraphs.
 Add subheadings.